Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 Sign-Up Bonus

-PrizePicks is tied as our top-rated DFS site thanks to its wide availability, great payouts, community, and industry-leading user experience.
+PrizePicks is one of our top DFS apps thanks to their wide state availability, great payouts, far-reaching community, and industry-leading user experience.

 PrizePicks has quickly risen to be one of the most popular Pick'em DFS sites since launching in 2018.
-With the app, you can predict whether players will score over or under their stat totals and win if you choose correctly.
+With the app, you can predict whether players will score higher or lower than their projected stats and win if you choose correctly.

 Both the PrizePicks app and website offer a smooth user experience.
 It's easy to find the sports and players you're interested in and place your entry.